Proof note

 Organization, WebSite, Service, and FAQ structured data added

-Ongoing AI-discovery project folder created for weekly improvements
+Ongoing improvement tracker created for weekly website updates

 System layers